 Restricted Stock.
 A participant will not have income upon the grant of restricted stock unless the participant makes an election under Section 83(b) of the Internal Revenue Code within 30 days of the date of grant.
 If a timely Section 83(b) election is made, then a participant will have compensation income on the date of grant equal to the value of the stock on the date of grant less any purchase price paid by the participant for the restricted stock.
 If shares are forfeited before the restrictions lapse, the participant will not be entitled to a corresponding deduction.
 When the stock is sold, the participant will have capital gain or loss equal to the difference between the sales proceeds and the value of the stock on the date of grant.
 Any capital gain or loss will be long-term if the participant held the stock for more than one year from the date of grant and otherwise will be short-term.
-If the participant does not make a Section 83(b) election, then when the stock vests the participant will have compensation income equal to the value of the stock on the vesting date less any purchase price paid by the participant for the restricted stock.
+If the participant does not make a Section 83(b) election, then when the stock vests the participant will have capital gain or loss equal to the value less any purchase price paid by the participant will have compensation income equal to the value of the stock on the vesting date less any purchase price paid by the participant for the restricted stock.
 When the stock is sold, the participant will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date.
+Any capital gain or loss will be long-term if the participant to the sales proceeds less the value of the stock on the vesting date.
 Any capital gain or loss will be long-term if the participant held the stock for more than one year from the vesting date and otherwise will be short-term.